Noise Levels in Cut and Shoot, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Northern Cut and Shoot sounds about 49% louder than Central Cut and Shoot to the human ear, a 5.8 dBA gap.
+To the human ear, noise in southwestern Cut and Shoot sounds about 30% louder than in eastern Cut and Shoot, a 3.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?